 This cancer results from a mutation in certain genes that control eye development.
-Sometimes the mutation is inherited from a parent or occurs very early during development of the embryo.
+Sometimes, the mutation is inherited from a parent or occurs spontaneously (not inherited) very early during development of the embryo.
 In such cases, the mutation is hereditary, that is, affected children may pass the mutation on to their children.
 There is a 50% chance that the mutation will be passed on.
 If the gene is passed on, most of the offspring will develop retinoblastoma.
-Other times, the mutation occurs later in embryonic development and only in the embryo’s eye cells.
-This mutation cannot be passed on to offspring.
-Retinoblastoma is hereditary in all children with cancer in both eyes and in 15 to 20% of children with cancer in one eye.
+Other times, the mutation does not occur until later in embryonic development and only in the embryo’s eye cells.
+In such cases, the mutation cannot be passed on to offspring.
+Retinoblastoma is hereditary in all children with cancer in both eyes and in 15% of children with cancer in one eye.

 Retinoblastoma does not usually spread beyond the eye, but it occasionally spreads to the brain along the optic nerve (the nerve that leads from the eye to the brain).
-It may also spread to other organs, such as the bone marrow.
+It may rarely spread to other locations, such as the bone marrow and bones.

-Symptoms can include a white pupil or cross-eyes (strabismus).
 Large retinoblastomas may affect vision but tend to cause few other symptoms.
+If the cancer has spread, symptoms may include headache, loss of appetite, or vomiting.

 If a doctor suspects a retinoblastoma, the child is given a general anesthetic, which makes the child lose consciousness, and both eyes are examined.
 A light and a special lens (indirect ophthalmoscopy) are used to look through the lens and iris at the retina.
 A general anesthetic is necessary because small children are not able to cooperate during the careful, time-consuming examination required to diagnose retinoblastoma.

-The cancer can also be identified by computed tomography (CT) or magnetic resonance imaging (MRI).
-Both tests help determine whether the cancer has spread to the brain.
+The cancer can also be identified by ultrasonography of the eyes, CT, or MRI.
+These tests also help determine whether the cancer has spread to the brain.
 Doctors may also do a spinal tap (lumbar puncture) to look for cancer cells in a sample of cerebrospinal fluid.
 Finding cancer cells in this fluid is further evidence that the cancer has spread to the brain.

 Because the cancer can spread to the bones or bone marrow, a bone scan may be done and a sample of bone marrow may be removed for examination.

 Without treatment, most children with retinoblastoma die within 2 years.
 However, with treatment, children with retinoblastoma that has not spread past the retina are cured more than 90% of the time.
 The prognosis is poor for children whose cancer has spread.

 Combinations of chemotherapy drugs, such as carboplatin plus etoposide or cyclophosphamide plus vincristine, may help shrink large tumors or treat cancer that has spread beyond the eye or when the cancer returns after initial treatment.

 * This is the Consumer Version. *